hepplerj/Dissertation/ch2.dissertation.Heppler.md

 ![Clearing out orchards. *Planning Progress, 1956*.](figures/progress_bulldozer.png)

 San Jose's pattern of residential and industrial development was distinct from other cities in the Bay Area.
-Northern Bay Area cities — Sunnyvale, Palo Alto, Mountain View, Santa Clara — tended to build more industry than housing throughout the postwar decades, leading eventually to severe housing and utility shortages and traffic congestion.^[The City of Palo Alto was already facing severe housing shortages as early as 1945.
+Northern Bay Area cities---Sunnyvale, Palo Alto, Mountain View, Santa Clara---tended to build more industry than housing throughout the postwar decades, leading eventually to severe housing and utility shortages and traffic congestion.^[The City of Palo Alto was already facing severe housing shortages as early as 1945.
 When Wallace and Mary Stegner moved to Stanford, they were unable to purchase a home in the city.
 Instead, the Stegner's originally tried to set up the community of Ladero with other Stanford professors before eventually settling in Los Altos Hills.
-Wallace Stegner, "Four Hundred Families Plan a House, "The Magazine of the Year, April 1947, 63-66; Jackson J. Benson, Wallace Stegner: His Life and Times (New York: Viking, 1996), 152, 153, 195.]
+Wallace Stegner, "Four Hundred Families Plan a House," *The Magazine of the Year*, April 1947, 63-66; Jackson J. Benson, *Wallace Stegner: His Life and Times* (New York: Viking, 1996), 152, 153, 195.]
 San Jose, on the other hand, housed almost half of the county's population, but provided only one-third of the jobs since most industry tended to cluster around Stanford University.^[@findlay1993magic, p.
 156.]
 By examining "the Capital of Silicon Valley," we can better understand the process of residential suburbanization and the environmental limits to city growth.
 Such limits came primarily in two forms, the first from residents who began encouraging limited growth, and the second by the environment itself.
 Looking at the relationship between metropolitan fragmentation, suburban economic regulation, and burgeoning environmental activism, all across the Valley newcomers fought with farmers, planners, agency officials, and elected politicians to determine